Hardback | 160 pages | 250 x 250mm

 Publication 06 September 2022 | ISBN 9781912213559

-This collection of 108 portrait images documents several journeys made by photographer Diane Barker to become immersed in the everyday lives of the ancient nomadic people of Tibet – one of the last great surviving nomad communities in the world.
+This collection of 108 portrait images documents several journeys made by photographer Diane Barker who became immersed in the everyday lives of the ancient nomadic people of Tibet – one of the last great surviving nomad communities in the world.

-These photographs share the timeless practices and traditions of the nomadic lifestyle as well as the shifts and changes which have become apparent more recently, offering a uniquely personal insight into these natural stewards of the land.
+These photographs share the timeless practices and traditions of nomadic life as well as the shifts and changes which have become apparent more recently, offering a unique insight into these natural stewards of the land.